onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ### Information

-This action brings up **Info** tab in a **Details** modal with information about a single file or directory.
+This action brings up the **Info** tab in a **Details** modal with information about a single file or directory.

 ![Information about file](../../images/user-guide/web-file-browser/feature-info.png#screenshot)

-You can also excess the Information tab by hovering over icon of file or directory
+You can also excess the Information tab by hovering over the icon of the file or directory.

 ### Download

 This action simply downloads chosen single file or directory.
-You can also download single files by double-clicking on them.
+You can also download single file by double-clicking on them.

 ### Share

 Using the **Share** tab in the **Details** modal, you can make a file or directory publicly accessible by anyone knowing the share link (no authentication or account in Onedata is needed).
-If the item has not been shared yet, this action will open a modal that allows creating a new [share](shares.md).
+If the item has not been shared yet, this action will open a modal that allows the creation of a new [share](shares.md)](shares.md).

 ![Share directory modal](../../images/user-guide/web-file-browser/feature-share.png#screenshot)